 Node 1: Backup 3 started from 5 has been aborted.
 Error: 1321 - Backup aborted by user request: Permanent error: User defined error Node 3: Backup 3 started from 5 has been aborted.
 Error: 1323 - 1323: Permanent error: Internal error Node 2: Backup 3 started from 5 has been aborted.
 Error: 1323 - 1323: Permanent error: Internal error Node 4: Backup 3 started from 5 has been aborted.
 Error: 1323 - 1323: Permanent error: Internal error

-.
+In this example, we have shown sample output for a cluster with 4 data nodes, where the sequence number of the backup to be aborted is 3, and the management node to which the cluster management client is connected has the node ID 5.
 The first node to complete its part in aborting the backup reports that the reason for the abort was due to a request by the user.
 (The remaining nodes report that the backup was aborted due to an unspecified internal error.)

-There is no guarantee that the cluster nodes respond to an ABORT BACKUP
+There is no guarantee that the cluster nodes respond to an ABORT BACKUP command in any particular order.

-messages mean that the backup has been terminated and that all files relating to this backup have been removed from the cluster file system.backup_id
+The Backup messages mean that the backup has been terminated and that all files relating to this backup have been removed from the cluster file system.backup_id started from node management_node_id has been aborted

 It is also possible to abort a backup in progress from a system shell using this command:

-shell> ndb_mgm -e "ABORT BACKUP backup_id
+shell> ndb_mgm -e "ABORT BACKUP backup_id"

-is issued, the management client makes no response, nor is it indicated in the cluster log that an invalid abort command was sent.
+If there is no backup having the ID backup_id running when an ABORT BACKUP is issued, the management client makes no response, nor is it indicated in the cluster log that an invalid abort command was sent.